ORMSFDC/orm-sfdc/README.md

 **Flow**

 1.  **All**: Clone this repo
-1.  **Release manager**: every new sprint, release manager creates a git branch for the sprint (ex: `git push origin sprint7`) and creates a gearsets CI job, connecting it to QA (ignoring `package.xml`)
+1.  **Release manager**: every new sprint, release manager creates a git branch for the sprint (ex: `git push origin sprint7`) and creates a gearsets CI job, connecting it to QA (ignoring `package.xml`) and slack channel (https://hooks.slack.com/services/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)
 1.  **Developer**: Checkout sprint branch (ex: `git checkout sprint7`)
 1.  **Developer**: Create new branch from the sprint branch.
 Ex: `git checkout -b sprint7-ryan`
 1.  **Developer**: Modify [`package.xml`](./package.xml) as you develop, to specify ONLY what you are working on.
 Also make note of profiles and permission changes in your `README.md` (template below)